2–3 Pavilion Buildings, Brighton: History

 John Leopold Denman was commissioned to design the building in 1933.
 Born in Brighton, he designed a wide range of commercial and civic buildings, churches, pubs and hotels in the town and elsewhere in Sussex.
 Described as "the master of ... mid-century Neo-Georgian", he designed three buildings in nearby streets in that style around the same time—20–22 Marlborough Place, the Richmond Hotel and Regent House—and adopted the same style in his work at Pavilion Buildings.
 The offices were completed in 1934 and were used by the Brighton & Hove Herald until the newspaper merged with the Brighton & Hove Gazette in 1971.
 By 1987 the premises were known as the Royal Insurance Building and were used as offices by the Royal Insurance Company.
 In the 21st century the ground floor has operated as a bar: by 2010 it was the Ha!
 Ha!
 Bar & Canteen, a chain pub owned by Yates Group, and it was later owned by Mitchells & Butlers and traded under their All Bar One brand.
 The Brighton office of insolvency practitioner Begbies Traynor is also based in the building.

 The interior of the building was severely damaged by fire in November 2020.
 The bar was not open at the time because of the COVID-19 lockdown in England.
 After refurbishment it reopened in summer 2022; but in August 2024 it was announced that All Bar One would be vacating the building at the end of September, at which point the whole premises, including the leased offices on the first and second floors, were to be marketed for sale for £2.65 million.
 It was stated that the ground-floor bar and basement could be rented out separately as an alternative.
-In March 2025 it was bought by a charity for people with learning disabilities, which stated its intention to turn the upper floors into a base for its specialist training centre and to use the ground floor as a café-bar which would employ people helped by the charity.
+In March 2025 it was bought by Team Domenica, a charity for people with learning disabilities, which stated its intention to turn the upper floors into a base for its specialist training centre and to use the ground floor as a café-bar which would employ people helped by the charity.